pfischer1687/netwatcher/docs/cli.md

 **Options**:

-* `--lang TEXT`: Language code for the IP API response.  [default: en]
+* `-l, --lang TEXT`: Language code for the IP API response.  [default: en]
-* `--log-to-file / --no-log-to-file`: Whether to log to file or just to stderr.  [default: no-log-to-file]
+* `-f, --log-to-file`: Whether to log to file or just to stderr.
 * `-v, --verbose`: Increase verbosity (-v, -vv, -vvv)  [default: 1]
 * `--help`: Show this message and exit.